canvas-medical/fhirstarter/README.md

-# fhirstarter-prototype
+# fhirstarter
-Prototyping and experimentation for a Python FHIR API service
+FHIR server built on top of FastAPI and FHIR Resources